 - If you are eligible for the application fee waiver, the $90 Application Fee requirement will be marked as complete.
 This can take up to two business days.

 - If you are additionally eligible for a Passport Grant, SFS will be notified and they will issue the funds.
 Once all requirements on the form are complete and submitted, this can take an additional, estimated 7-10 business days for funds to reach a student’s bank account.

 - You’ll apply for your passport as usual.
-(Given extended processing times, apply for a passport using the expedited processing and shipping options.
+(You may need to apply for a passport using the expedited processing and shipping options.
 If a visa is required for your destination, there may not be enough time to obtain a passport even with expedited processing; talk to your Education Abroad Advisor if you have questions.)

 - What's included?